-- Secured debt is guaranteed by an asset (collateral) and is, therefore, less risky for lenders
+- Secured debt has an asset (collateral) guaranteeing it and is, therefore, less risky for lenders

-- Unsecured debt is not backed by collateral and is more risky for lenders
+- Unsecured debt has no collateral backing it and is more risky for lenders

-- It’s easier to get approved for secured credit, and interest rates are usually lower
+- It’s easier to receive approval for secured credit, and interest rates are usually lower

-- Credit cards are easy to get approved for even though they’re unsecured – and why their interest rates are so high
+- Credit cards are easy to get approval for even though they’re unsecured – and why their interest rates are so high

-- You should pay your highest interest debt first, and that usually means unsecured (especially credit cards)
+- You should pay your highest interest debt first, which usually means an unsecured debt (especially credit cards)